Inside Acer Predator Triton 300 SE (PT314-51s) – disassembly and upgrade options

 Acer Predator Triton 300 SE (PT314-51s) in-depth review

 Usually, the purely gaming brands allow themselves to experiment.
 This is how the 14-inch Alienware and Razer laptops were born.
 However, last year, ASUS was one of the mainstream manufacturers that stepped into the seemingly uncharted small gaming laptop territory.
 And dare we say it was a success.
 And now, Acer is keen on exploring this space as well with their Predator Triton 300 SE (PT314-51s).
 Its main advantage over the 14-inch Zephyrus is the even less intrusive design.
-And if it wasn[...]Read the full review
+And if it wasn't for the Predator logo, one could never tell that this laptop is aimed at gamers.
+When we look at [...]

 - Industrial design